web-platform-tests/wpt/docs/test-style-guidelines.md

 __If the test uses the Ahem font, make sure the line-height on block elements is specified; avoid `line-height: normal`__.
-Also, for absolute reliability, the difference between computed line-height and computed font-size should be dividable by 2.
+Also, for absolute reliability, the difference between computed line-height and computed font-size should be divisible by 2.

 E.g. Bad: